wheresvic/mongoose-field-encryption/README.md

 - `decryptFieldsSync()`: synchronous call that decrypts encrypted fields as given by the plugin options
 - `stripEncryptionFieldMarkers()`: synchronous call that removes the encryption field markers (useful for returning documents without letting the user know that something was encrypted)

 Multiple calls to the above methods have no effect, i.e. once a field is encrypted and the `__enc_` marker field value is set to true then the ecrypt operation is ignored.
 Same for the decrypt operation.
+Of course if the field markers have been removed via the `stripEncryptionFieldMarkers()` call, then the encryption will be executed if invoked.

 ### Searching